"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Introduction

 Incorporating subjective knowledge into TOD introduces two unique challenges.
 Firstly, unlike in Fact-TOD where selecting a few relevant knowledge snippets suffices, the SK-TOD model must consider all relevant knowledge snippets.
 In other words, both precision and recall matter during this process.
 Secondly, the model needs to aggregate these knowledge snippets into a concise response that can faithfully reflect the diversity and proportion of opinions expressed.
 Conquering these challenges requires a large-scale dataset with subjective-knowledge-grounded responses, which, to our best knowledge, is not publicly available.

 To facilitate the research in subjective-knowledge-grounded TOD, we have collected a large-scale dataset, which contains 19,696 subjective knowledge-seeking dialogue contexts and manually annotated responses that are grounded on 143 entities and 1,430 reviews (8,013 sentences).
 We evaluate the performance of strong baselines on the SK-TOD task.
-Results show that there is a large gap between human-generated and machine-generated responses, particularly in terms of the faithfulness of the sentiment proportion.
+Results show that there is a significant gap between human-generated and machine-generated responses, particularly in terms of the faithfulness of the sentiment proportion.
 To address this issue, we propose a model that incorporates review understanding into SK-TOD.
 We experimentally demonstrate that responses generated by this model more effectively capture the sentiment proportion.
-Our contributions are three-fold: \begin{itemize}[noitemsep] \item We introduce a novel task of subjective-knowledge-based TOD (SK-TOD); \item We create and release a large-scale, human-annotated dataset designed for this task; \item We propose a new model and conduct extensive experiments on the proposed task. \end{itemize}
+Our contributions are three-fold:

+\begin{itemize} \item We introduce a novel task of subjective-knowledge-based TOD (SK-TOD); \item We create and release a large-scale, human-annotated dataset designed for this task; \item We propose a new model and conduct extensive experiments on the proposed task. \end{itemize}